adambard/learnxinyminutes-docs/objective-c.html.markdown

 */

 // Imports the Foundation headers with #import
+// Use <> to import global files (in general frameworks)
+// Use "" to import local files (from project)
 #import <Foundation/Foundation.h>
 #import "MyClass.h"

+// If you enable modules for iOS >= 7.0 or Mac OSX >= 10.9 projects in
+// Xcode 5 you can import frameworks like that:
+@import Foundation;

 // Your program's entry point is a function called
 // main with an integer return type.